Apple has announced the availability of self repair parts for iPhones, but is this your smartest move?Read more…

 Upgrading your iPhone?
 Here’s how to transfer your data easily

-If you're planning to upgrade to the latest version of the iPhone, you need to consider how you'll transfer your data from your older model to the new iPhone 7.
+If you're planning to upgrade to the latest iPhone, you need to consider how you'll transfer your data from your older model to the new handset.

-- First, take your older device that you are transferring the data from.
+- First, take your older iPhone that you are transferring the data from.

 - Set down your old phone and give it some time to complete the backup process.

 - This next part is made easy.
 Take your new phone out of the box and power it on (most iPhones come with about 70% battery).

 - You will meet a few screens when you switch your new iPhone on.
 First choose your language, country and then your Wi-Fi network (if it's available to you).

 - Next, on the "Set up your iPhone" page, you will be presented with 3 choices: "Set Up as New iPhone", "Restore from iCloud Backup" and "Restore from iTunes Backup".